 Child Care of America (CCA) has put out an extensive report breaking down the demographics of childcare costs by state and the variations with respect to income and style of child care.
 Combining their data with Department of Labor statistics, CCA estimated that just in the last year, childcare costs outpaced family income by up to a factor of eight.

 The percentages from the USDA report do not show childcare as quite as large of a component.
-Housing tops the percentages of child-raising costs at 29%, followed by food at 18%, childcare and education at 16%, transportation at 15%, health care at 9%, and clothing at 6%.
-Miscellaneous costs compose the remaining 7%.
+Housing tops the percentages of child-raising costs at 30%, followed by childcare and education at 18%, food at 16%, transportation at 14%, health care at 8%, and clothing at 6%.
+Miscellaneous costs compose the remaining 8%.

 The Department of Health and Human Services (HHS) sets 10% of family income as a general benchmark for affordable childcare – yet in the CCA study, only ten states averaged less than 10% of family income for child care – the Dakotas, plus the southern block of Arkansas, Louisiana, Mississippi, Alabama, Kentucky, Tennessee, Georgia, and South Carolina.

 Unfortunately, the actual expenses of childcare are mostly independent of how much you earn.
-As a result, the disproportionate rise in childcare costs hurts low-income and single-parent families the most.
-It's no surprise that the steep bill that comes with raising a child can put a strain on your family's finances.
-If you want to reduce your interest payments and lower your debt, try the free Debt Optimizer by MoneyTips.
+As a result, the disproportionate rise in childcare costs hurts low-income and single families the most.

-Single dads have a difficult enough time handling childcare with a single income (as do single moms), because if they can't find affordable childcare or programs through their work, they have no choice but to rely on friends, relatives, or some form of unlicensed childcare.
+Single dads have a difficult enough time handling childcare with a single income (as do single moms

-This article was provided by our partners at moneytips.com
+This article was provided by our partners at moneytips

 Read More From MoneyTips: